VirtusLab/akka-serialization-helper/README.md

 ## Missing serialization binding

-To serialize message, state or event in Akka, Scala trait needs to be defined:
+To serialize message, persistent state or event in Akka, Scala trait needs to be defined:

 ```scala
 package org